 Prior to the officer's return Raja Jai Singh informed the Emperor of the manner in which he had tested the Guru.
 The Emperor then became still more anxious for an interview, and again ordered the Raja to procure it for him.
 When Raja Jai Singh returned to his palace, he heard of the Guru's illness.
 He then went to inquire after his health, and also to discuss with him the subject of his interview with the Emperor.
-The Guru was, however, too ill to give any definite reply.
+The Guru was, however.

-Death's myrmidons.
+1 Death's myrmidons.